HYTYH/Take-out-delivery-system/README.md

 # Take-out delivery system
 ## 📕BUPT Course: Introduction to Computing and Foundation of Programming
-A simple take-out delivery system written by C.
+A simple take-out delivery system written in C.

 ---